CralD/gym-app-Security-Rest-SpringBoot/README.md

-# Hibernate Gym App
+# Hibernate Gym App Created by Adán Osorio

 This repository  contains a gym management application built using Hibernate.
 The app allows for the management of trainees, trainers, and training sessions within a gym.

 ## Features

 - Manage trainee and trainer profiles
 - Assign trainers to trainees
-- Schedule and manage training sessions
+- Schedule training sessions
 - Authentication and authorization for users

 ## Technologies Used